heralt/real-time-web-1920/README.md

 I fetched the uri's that links to the audio in the server, because there I could immediately disperse it to the connected sockets for playing and queueing of the songs.

+I also do my autherization on the client.
+Usually you would use the server for this, because you don't want your secret spotify project codes in the client.
+But for this project I used the implicit grant Oauth flow which doesn't use a secret key.
+You don't get a refresh token, which you would get with the Autherization code flow, but it gives me enough access to Spotify for my project.
 ### Wishlist
 - [ ] Time song is playing
 - [ ] stack of images of queued songs